lyricbowditch/my-website/podcasts.md

   <img src="{{ "/assets/NPADart.jpeg" | relative_url }}" alt="NPAD show art" width="200" height="200">
 </a>

 <b>Scriptwriter for <a href="https://www.npadpodcast.com/" target="_blank"><i>National Park After Dark</i></a></b> — a weekly podcast that explores the darker, more complex stories behind our National Parks and public lands.
-Researched and drafted scripts (7,000+ words) for 11 episodes.
 Since launching in 2021, the show has gained over 42 million downloads, and been featured in <i>The New York Times</i>, and recieved Outdoor Media’s 2024 People’s Choice Award for Best Podcast.

 * * *